-She does not use any form of punishment on the dogs, and you can get practical dog training ideas through her channel.
+She does not use any form of punishment on the dogs.
+You also get practical dog training ideas through her channel.

 Pros: She is excellent for anyone wanting their dog to learn tricks and work through behavior problems.

 Cons: Emily's speech is a somewhat distracting as she pauses in her sentences a lot.
 Most of her videos are light hearted and focus on tricks and not serious behavior problems.

 Zak George’s Dog Training

 He make the whole dog training session feel positive and warm.
 Not sure if he has any credentials but he is entertaining.

 Pros: Good for basic training especially for puppies.